 This room, saved from the Parisian home of West Indian planter Jean-Baptiste Hosten before its demolition around 1892, was reconstructed in the Getty’s South Pavilion.
 Modern reproductions simulate the appearance of the original glass, lost during the removal of the interior paneling in the late 1800s.

 Endless (self-)reflections.
 Paneled room (salon de compagnie), about 1790–95, Claude-Nicolas Ledoux.
 Painted and gilded oak; painted and gilded plaster; white marble; modern gilt-bronze hardware; modern mirror glass.
-Getty Museum, 98.DH.149
+The J. Paul Getty Museum, 98.DH.149

 Another decorative arts favorite for selfies is an extravagant, almost architectural mirror in the South Pavilion’s Great Hall.
 Standing over 10 feet tall, its oak and limewood frame features lavish carved details including a smiling female mask.
 In style, the mirror is a bridge between the formal French baroque tradition and the more lighthearted, playful designs of the rococo, a transition that took place in the early 1700s.